Chapter 9: Contract costs

 Amortisation method

-Entity X engages in a developer contract to construct an oil refinery, determining that its performance yields an asset controlled by the customer, with control transferred over time.
-It adopts the ‘cost-to-cost’ method to gauge progress toward fulfilling its obligation.
-A commission of C100,000 is disbursed to its sales agent for securing the contract, deemed an incremental cost of contract acquisition, thus recognized as an asset.
-At the end of the initial year, Entity X estimates 50% completion of its performance and records 50% of the transaction price as revenue.
+Entity X enters into a developer contract to build an oil refinery.
+Entity X concludes that its performance creates an asset that the customer controls and that control is transferred over time.
+Entity X also concludes that ‘cost-to-cost’ is a reasonable method for measuring its progress towards satisfying its performance obligation.
+Entity X pays commission totalling C100,000 to its sales agent for securing the oil refinery contract.
+Entity X concludes that the commission is an incremental cost of obtaining the contract and recognises an asset.
+As at the end of the first year, entity X estimates that its performance is 50% complete and recognises 50% of the transaction price as revenue.

 Question